SubinoyBera/Toxic-TweetTagger/README.md

 </p>

 <p>
-    <b style="font-size: 18px;"><a href="">Visit App</a> ↗️ </b>
+    <b style="font-size: 20px;"><a href="https://toxictweet-tagger.vercel.app">Visit App</a> ↗️ </b>
 </p>
 <p>
-    <b style="font-size: 18px;"><a href="https://huggingface.co/spaces/Subi003/ToxicTagger_serveAPI/tree/main">HuggingFace</a> 🤗 </b>
+    <b style="font-size: 20px;"><a href="https://huggingface.co/spaces/Subi003/ToxicTagger_serveAPI/tree/main">Hugging Face</a> 🤗 </b>
 </p>

 📌 <b>PLEASE NOTE</b> :
 This project focuses on Machine Learning engineering, MLOps, and model deployment aspects rather than full-stack web development.
 The application interface is built using basic HTML & CSS only, just enough to demonstrate how end users can interact with the deployed model.
 <br> The core emphasis of this work is on:
-* Data pipeline design (ingestion → validation → preprocessing → training → serving)
+* Data pipeline design.
-* Model versioning & experiment management with MLflow
+* Model versioning & experiment management with MLflow.
 * MLOps best practices (CI/CD, testing, observability, deployment)

 Used LIME for model observability, which increased inference time to more than 5 secs!
 Performed optimization and reduce it arround 0.4-0.7 secs.
-Still it can have latency issues and cold start delays upto 8-10 secs.<br>
+Still it can have latency issues and cold start delays upto 10 secs.<br>
 <b> 📍 All open source tools and free services have been used to develop this application!! 🙏✨</b>
 <br>